jiang18/mph/prediction.md

 filename: prediction.md
 ---

-## Predicting total genetic values
+## Empirical best linear unbiased predictions (EBLUPs)
 ```
 mph --pred --mq_file milk.chr --output milk.chr
 ```
-MPH computes total genetic values using the output of --minque and outputs them to a file with a suffix of .mq.gv.csv.
+MPH computes EBLUPs using the output of --minque and outputs them to a file with a suffix of .mq.blup.csv.
+For genomic partitioning, EBLUPs are the estimates of direct genomic values.